 Accessories: Nothing but the essentials

-There aren’t a lot of Xbox Series X accessories at launch.
+There aren’t a lot of official Xbox Series X accessories.
 However, those that are there are worth your money if you want to upgrade your overall experience.

 If you don’t want to replace controller batteries, the Xbox Play and Charge Kit is another essential purchase for $24.99.